The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 (Image credit: Future)

 Adding water to the espresso to make an Americano is simple.
-I pressed the switch which controls steam and water and filled my cup from the steam wand.
+I pressed the switch which controls steam and water and filled my cup with the steam wand.
 The water was hot, but it didn't burn my espresso.
 The pressure of the water from the steam wand wasn't too high either.
 Some machines splash your espresso up the sides of the cup, but this was smooth.

 My Americano was better than the espresso.
 I stopped the machine at the perfect point, so my cup of coffee was actually nicely balanced and aromatic.